Duffigoogle/Duffigoogle/README.md

 ## My short brief

 - 🔭 I’m currently working on ... a project called TRAV
 - 🌱 I’m currently learning ...
-React Native and Web3
+C, Solidity and Web3.
 - 👯 I’m looking to collaborate on ...
 Creative and solution-based web projects.
 - 🤔 I’m looking for help with ...
 A smooth start into a Blockchain career.
 - 💬 Ask me about ...
-Frontend Web Development
+Frontend Web Development, Web3, DApps.
 - 📫 How to reach me: ... duffdev001@gmail.com
 - 😄 Pronouns: ...
+He
 - ⚡ Fun fact: ...
 I am probably The Last Good Man.

 ### Technologies I have worked with: